UN says Ukraine bears share of blame for nursing home attack

 “The bottom-line rule is that civilians cannot intentionally be targeted.
 Period.
 For whatever reason,” Crane said.
 “The Ukrainians placed those people in a situation which was a killing zone.
 And you can’t do that.”

 The Associated Press and the PBS series “Frontline,” drawing from a variety of sources, have independently documented hundreds of attacks across Ukraine that likely constitute war crimes.
-The vast majority appear to have been committed by Russia.
-But a handful, including the destruction of the Stara Krasnyanka care home, indicate Ukrainian fighters are also to blame.
+The vast majority of them appear to have been committed by Russia.
+But a handful, including the destruction of the Stara Krasnyanka care home, indicates Ukrainian fighters are also to blame.

 The first reports in the media about the Stara Krasnyanka nursing home largely reflected statements issued by Ukrainian officials more than a week after the fighting ended.

-Note: EDITOR’S NOTE — The AP and “Frontline” are gathering information from organizations including the Centre for Information Resilience, Bellingcat, the International Partnership on Human Rights, the Ukrainian Healthcare Center, Human Rights Watch and Physicians for Human Rights to inform the War Crimes Watch Ukraine interactive experience.